bcmi/Image-Harmonization-Dataset-ccHarmony/README.md

 > Li Niu, Linfeng Tan, Xinhao Tao, Junyan Cao, Fengjun Guo, Teng Long, Liqing Zhang<br>
 > Accepted by **ICCV 2023**.

+Our ccHarmony dataset can better reflect natural illumination variation, with closer data distribution to Hday2night in [iHarmony4](https://github.com/bcmi/Image-Harmonization-Dataset-iHarmony4).
+In the meanwhile, the collection cost of ccHarmony is much lower than Hday2night. **Therefore, ccHarmony strikes a good balance between natural illumination variation and collection cost.**

 ## Overview